ultimape/Britomartis/README.md

 ## Sounds neat, but why?

-> ["First rule of the social spaces: if someone can send you a notification, a marketer will figure out how to abuse it.
+> [First rule of the social spaces: if someone can send you a notification, a marketer will figure out how to abuse it.
-> I'm sick of list spam."](https://twitter.com/ultimape/status/562610237640048640)
+> I'm sick of list spam.](https://twitter.com/ultimape/status/562610237640048640)

 I see the problem with spam on social networks as being an ecosystem one.
 I think we're reaching a tipping point where twitter is being overwhelmed with it's own succeess and we are reaching the marketing equivalent of [Eternal September](https://en.wikipedia.org/wiki/Eternal_September).